BrunoBoehm/code-notes/ruby.md

 ```

 ### While and Until
 The `while` construct is a little different from the loop construct that we looked at earlier.
 The `while` construct will keep executing a block as long as a specific condition is `true`.
-Don't forget the counter or you'll end up with an infinite loop.
+Since this is a lower level iterator, we will need to explicitly add a counter or you'll end up with an infinite loop.

 ```ruby
 counter = 0
 while counter < 20